Applied Criminology: Frequently Asked Questions

 When do the next classes start?

-We are accepting applications now for cohorts starting in January 2015 and September 2015.
+We are accepting applications now for cohorts starting in September 2015.

 What is the cost?

 Tuition cost is $885 per unit, which makes the total tuition cost for this 40-unit program $35,400.
 With the exception of grants, all other financial aid options are typically available.
 Additional costs of attendance will apply including university fees, books, and supplies.

 What are the admission requirements?

 Interested applicants must meet the following admissions requirements: